christianmlong/personal/content/twisted_on_windows.md

 Title: Twisted on Windows, 2015 Edition
 Category: Python
 Tags:python, twisted, windows
 Author: Christian Long
-Date: 2015-03-20 17:55
+Date: 2015-03-23 17:55
 Summary: Install and run an application using Twisted on Windows, in a 2015 style.

+#### <a name="intro"></a>Intro

+Installing and configuring [Twisted](https://twistedmatrix.com) on Windows has gotten easier over the years.
+Here is how to do it in 2015, using the latest packaging tools.

-[Twisted](https://twistedmatrix.com) runs fine on Windows.
-In 2015, I moved some Twisted applications from Linux to Windows for a client.
-They have been running happily for months now without issue.
+Twisted runs well on Windows, in my experience.
+I moved some Twisted applications from Linux to Windows for a client, and they have been running happily for months now without issue.

-Installing and configuring Twisted on Windows has gotten easier over the years.
-Here is an explanation of how I did it, in 2015.

 These instructions have been tested with Windows 8.1 and Windows Server 2012 R2.
-The application I moved uses Twisted.Web to serve a single-page web app.
-It talks to a database using [pyodbc](https://code.google.com/p/pyodbc/).
-The ODBC driver is 32-bit, so I'm using 32-bit Python for these instructions.
+The applications I moved use Twisted.Web to serve single-page web apps, talking to a database using [pyodbc](https://code.google.com/p/pyodbc/).
+My ODBC driver is 32-bit, so I'm using 32-bit Python for these instructions.

 #### <a name="install_python"></a>Install Python

 Twisted requires Python 2.
-Install the latest version of Python 2.7 from [here](https://www.python.org/downloads/release/python-279/).
-Direct link to the 32-bit installer: [Windows x86 MSI installer](https://www.python.org/ftp/python/2.7.9/python-2.7.9.msi).
+Install the [latest version](https://www.python.org/downloads/release/python-279/) of Python 2.7 ([direct link to the 32-bit installer](https://www.python.org/ftp/python/2.7.9/python-2.7.9.msi)).
 Run the installer, and in the installer dialog, choose the option to add python to the path.

 #### <a name="install_compiler"></a>Install a compiler

-Some of Twisted's dependencies have C extensions, and are not available from the [Python Package Index](https://pypi.python.org/pypi) in the binary `wheel` format.
-So, we need a compiler to compile them from source.
+Some of Twisted's dependencies have C extensions, and these packages are not available from the [Python Package Index](https://pypi.python.org/pypi) in the binary `wheel` format.
+So, you need a compiler to compile them from source.
 This used to be [tricky](http://stackoverflow.com/questions/2817869/error-unable-to-find-vcvarsall-bat), but fortunately, Microsoft now provides a free download that makes it easy.
 Download the [Microsoft Visual C++ Compiler for Python 2.7](http://www.microsoft.com/en-us/download/confirmation.aspx?id=44266).
 It may need to be installed as admin, to get around policy restrictions on compilers.

 #### <a name="upgrade_pip"></a>Upgrade pip and virtualenv

-The Python 2.7.9 installer comes with pip and virtualenv.
-Upgrade them to the latest versions.
+The Python 2.7.9 installer now includes pip and virtualenv, and sets them up for you by default.
+However, it does not come with the very latest pip and virtualenv.
+Here's how to upgrade them to the latest versions.

 Start an admin command prompt.
 On Windows 8 and newer, 'Win-x then a' is a quick keyboard shortcut to open an admin command prompt.

-Install the latest pip.
+Upgrade pip to  the latest version.

     python -m pip install --upgrade pip

-Install the latest virtualenv.
+Upgrade virtualenv to the latest version.

     pip install --upgrade virtualenv

 Now close the admin command prompt.
-We will be installing the rest of the packages in to a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), and that does not require admin access.
-Also, it keeps the packages we install isolated from each other and from the system-wide packages.
+You will be installing the rest of the packages in to a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), and that does not require admin access.
+The great advantage of using a virtualenv is that it keeps the packages we install isolated from each other and from the system-wide packages.

 #### <a name="set_up_virtualenv"></a>Set up a virtual environment

 Start a regular (non-admin) command prompt.
-Win-x then c is a quick keyboard shortcut.
+Win-x then c is a quick keyboard shortcut for a non-admin command prompt.

     mkdir C:\PythonEnvs
     virtualenv C:\PythonEnvs\Example